MrCogito/mlops_dtu_2025_project7/reports/README.md

 >
 > Answer:

-Yes, we wrote the API for our model using /textbf{FastAPI} to carry out inferences.
+Yes, we wrote the API for our model using FastAPI to carry out inferences.
 This API loads a trained model once on startup.
 That means, by the time somebody wants to make a prediction, it has finished loading and will not delay further.
 It has a `/predict` endpoint where a user can input the precipitation sequence and get flood probabilities.
 Here, it checks for proper input by defining a Pydantic model to ensure correctly formatted inputs and avoid errors in inference.

 We applied pre-processing using a saved MinMaxScaler to keep the data consistent with that used in training.
 It also has a root endpoint, indicating whether the service is running.
 This allows the model to be very easily tested and used for making predictions while keeping deployment as simple and lightweight as possible.